-Getting a good night's sleep will not only help you dream of sugar plums, it will help you to rest and rejuvenate to be at your best this holiday season.
-A decent amount of shut-eye anytime of the year puts you in a better mood, sharpens your memory and focus, and in the long term, will help lower your risk of heart disease.
+Getting a good night's sleep will not only help you dream of sugar plums, but it will also help you to rest and rejuvenate to be at your best this holiday season.
+A decent amount of shut eye at any time of the year puts you in a better mood and sharpens your memory and focus.
+In the long term, adequate rest also helps lower your risk of heart disease.

 Do your part to keep the spirit of giving alive this season.
-Contribute to a food bank, a homeless shelter or mental wellness center that could really use our help this year.
-It will literally do your heart good and helps increase social connections.
+Contribute to a food bank, a homeless shelter or mental wellness centre that could use your help this year.
+Charity does your heart good and helps increase social connections.
 Don't have a lot of extra cash to give?
 Offer your time.
 Volunteering in person can be just as, if not more, helpful for some organizations in need.

 Focus only on what you can control.
-Don’t beat yourself up when you skip exercise or worry when can’t find everything that’s on your child’s wish list.
-Destressing and recharging your batteries are the best way to truly en-JOY the season.
+Don’t beat yourself up when you skip a workout or worry when you can’t find everything on your child’s wish list.
+Destressing and recharging your batteries are the best way to truly enjoy the season.

 Create a relaxing playlist of favourite holiday tunes and listen while you wrap your gifts or trim your tree.
-It’s sure to raise your spirits and chase away those seasonal blues.
+It’ll raise your spirits and chase away those seasonal blues.

 Warm wishes for a healthy, happy holiday season.
 And take good care of yourselves.